databendlabs/databend/website/blog/2023-05-21-databend-weekly-94.md

 ### Computed Columns

-Computed columns are used to generate data from other columns by defining a scalar expression.
-There are two types of computed columns: **STORED** and **VIRTUAL**.
+Computed columns are generated from other columns by a scalar expression.
+There are two types of computed columns: stored and virtual.

-A stored computed column computes the data when the row is inserted and stores the result value like other columns.
-To create a stored computed column, use this SQL syntax:
+A stored computed column computes and stores the result value when a row is inserted.
+Use this SQL syntax to create one:

   ```sql
   column_name <type> AS (<expr>) STORED
   ```

-On the other hand, a virtual computed column does not store the result value; it is computed at query time.
-To create a virtual computed column, use this SQL syntax:
+While a virtual computed column is calculated at query time and does not store the result value.
+To create one, use this SQL syntax:

   ```sql
   column_name <type> AS (<expr>) VIRTUAL